fede2cr/CircuitPython_WifiCar/README.en.md

 carro.hola() # A mini demo
 ```

-You can also create simple geomteries by defining the **ammount of sides**, the **lenght of the lines in seconds**, and the **time to rotate to create correct angle**.
-It is important to caligrate the angle which will change depending of the surface, traction of the tires, type and charge of the batteries for the motors:
+You can also create simple geomteries by defining the **amount of sides**, the **length of the lines in seconds**, and the **time to rotate to create correct angle**.
+It is important to calibrate the angle which will change depending of the surface, traction of the tires, type and charge of the batteries for the motors:
 ```python
 carro.geometria(3, 1, 0.9) # A small triangle
 carro.geometria(4, 2, 0.7) # Un square
 ```

-You can also run some of the behaviour demos this way:
+You can also run some of the behavior demos this way:
 ```python
 carro.demo(sillywalks) # Like MonthyPython
 carro.demo(wifitaxa)   # Walks to find the access point